isabella232/apidocs/_posts/2015-12-15-ssotoken-create.md

 ### Parameters

 * **username** (_required_)
-  * should be an existing Koding username that belongs to API consumer's team.
+  * should be an existing Koding username that is registered to API consumer's team domain.

 ### Response